SivvaDheeraj/SivvaDheeraj/README.md

 ### Hi there <a href="https://www.BhanudeepSimhadri.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
-I am Bhanudeep Simhadri
+I am Sai Dheeraj Sivva

 -  👨‍💻 I’m interested in Technology and Science .
--  🔭 I’m currently obsessed over Quantum Mechanics.
+-  🔭 I’m currently obsessed over Cloud Computing
 -  💬 I’m looking to collaborate on any kind of development.
 Be it web,product,hardware etc.
 -  Visit my LinkedIn profile to know more about my skills,accomplishments and experiences.